safwankdb/DQN-TicTacToe/README.md

 $ python xoserver.py 8080
 ```

+## Agents
+- **randomagent**: Chooses a move randomly from all valid moves.
+- **simpleagent**: Chooses the move with lowest index among valid moves.
+- **minimaxagent**: Performs a full depth minimax tree search to find best moves, it can never lose.
+- **alphabetaagent**: Uses alpha beta pruning in tree search and finds sub-optimal moves.
+- **dqnagent**: Uses Deep Q Network to approximate the Q function and learns to play online.

 ## TODO
 - [x] Host the xoserver somewhere.
 - [x] Write xocompete.py for playing 2 agents against each other.